-Peter Redvers: One of the things we have question why does ADK has land quantum and being shared with Yukon and BC.
-Canada isn't at least allowing ADK expand their land use in the Yukon, signing in 1922, the Yukon was not party to that agreement.
-The two communities have stated that they are supported ADK of the Yukon and BC.

-In fact the agreement is only for the NWT, they are going to sign off an agreement to allow them.
-Can't have two treaties.
+One of the things we question is why ADK have land quantum and being shared with Yukon and BC?
+Canada isn't allowing ADK to expand their Land Use in the Yukon, the signing in 1922, Yukon was not party to that agreement.
+The two communities have stated that they are not supporting ADK with issue in the Yukon and BC.
+In fact, the agreement is only for the NWT, they are going to sign off an agreement to allow them.
+You can't have two Treaties.
 We only can point that out.

 Chief Joachim Bonnetrouge: I support Nahanni.
-It is encouraging and honourable and encourages them not to give up.
-Trying to keep negotiating.
-If it had to go to the courts it would be pretty scary.
-I will like to support and it is possible between ADK and two bands a boundary can be negotiated.
+It is honourable and encourage them not to give up.
+If it had to go to the courts, it would be pretty scary.
+I will like to support them and it is possible between ADK and two bands that a boundary can be negotiated.
 I'm glad that you did give an example of the agreement.
 Ourselves and the Tlicho and that agreement is simple and does respect land users on both sides.
 I would like to support that.
-You do have an idea would the work plan could still be for this year and do you have a budget.
-Are you getting your monies soon or do you need support.
+You do have an idea that would work and still be for this year and do you have a budget?
+Are you getting your monies soon or do you need support?